Soilcoin/SOILsafe/README.md

-# Ethereum Wallet Ðapp
+# SOILsafe

-The Ethereum wallet.
+The Soil wallet.

 **NOTE** The wallet is not yet official released, can contain severe bugs!